Charlie Reid (footballer)

-Charlie Reid was an Ireland international footballer.
+Charles Reid was an Ireland international footballer.
 Reid played for several clubs in the League of Ireland and won two FAI Cup winners medals (Shamrock Rovers 1936 and St James's Gate 1938) and another 2 runners-up medals (Brideville 1930 and Dolphin 1933).

 International career

 In April 1931, Reid made his only appearance for Ireland in a 1–1 draw with Spain in the Estadio de Montjuic, Barcelona.